qiime/qiime_web_app/doc/administration/reprocessing_and_reloading.rst

 =========== ========== ==================== ================== ============== ======== ======
 =========== ========== ==================== ================== ============== ======== ======

-Now that the study has been deleted from the DB, I would reload the data according to the procedure described in :doc:`processing_and_loading`.
+Finally, I would go to the study folder on the Web Server (i.e., :file:`/home/wwwuser/user_data/studies/study_0/`) and remove all the :file:`processed_data_*` folders.
+Now that the study has been deleted from the DB, I would process the data according to the procedure described in :doc:`processing_and_loading`.